In 2010, director Kevin Tancharoen released an eight-minute short film called Mortal Kombat: Rebirth.

 Here's every character we know will be in 2021's Mortal Kombat reboot, and who they'll be played by.

-Mik lives in the soon to be war-torn Midlands alongside a happy little dog and a wife who begs him daily to stop his war on the world's fried chicken supply.
+Mik lives in the soon to be war-torn Midlands alongside a happy little dog and a wife who begs him daily to stop his devastation of the world's fried chicken supply.
 His current method of writing is best described as throwing a chainsaw at a dictionary and seeing what words land in his lap.
+He has three toilet rolls left and is starting to question why he stopped buying newspapers.